Fulvue Drive-In.com

 Sound: B Music: B

-As if the original held up so well, this still broke the rule that classics should not be remade.
-Before Warner Bros. can issue either film on DVD, the FSM CD soundtrack label of Film Score Monthly Magazine has issued a fine limited edition of the music score by the great Franz Waxman.
-This is the premiere of the music as a soundtrack 44 years after the film’s release and in some ways, the first time the music has been properly heard at all.
+As if the original held up so well, this still broke the rule that classics should not be remade before Warner Bros. issued either film on DVD or Blu-ray, the FSM CD soundtrack label of Film Score Monthly Magazine has issued a fine limited edition of the music score by the great Franz Waxman.
+This is the premiere of the music as a soundtrack 44 years after the film's release and in some ways, the first time the music has been properly heard at all.
 As explained in yet another great booklet included within the CD case, the multi-track magnetic stereo sound the film was released in degraded the music and often buried it under bombastic sound effects, something we are used to all the time in most of the bad films out today.
 Old Hollywood had more respect for the customer then on that level.

-Granted, fine music can only go so far in saving a lost cause, but Warner Bros. needs to use these tracks to do a necessary 5.1 remix that would flesh out Waxman’s work again and allow audiences for the first time ever to really be able to appreciate what Waxman was trying to do for the film.
-The PCM 2.0 CD Stereo is fine and since the magnetic master survived as well as it did, it also happens not to have been played too much, so it sounds good.
-That makes this released a vital CD soundtrack to have and experience, but there are only 3,000 copies being pressed, so you may want to go to www.filmscoremonthly.com for more details in their CD section for this and other highly collectible exclusives.
-Track listings and downloadable samples are also available there.
+Granted, fine music can only go so far in saving a lost cause, but Warner Bros. needs to use these tracks to do a necessary 5.1 remix that would flesh out Waxman's work again and allow audiences for the first time ever to really be able to appreciate what Waxman was trying to do for the film.
+The PCM 2.0 16/44.1 CD Stereo is fine and since the magnetic master survived as well as it did, it also happens not to have been played too much, so it sounds good.

 - Nicholas Sheffo